What is Systematic Risk?

-This would go on to consider the entire economy and the analyst would get a better picture as this provides a holistic view of the entire economy.
-It would serve as a proxy for the risk of the entire economy than having to find out the risk inherent in each sector in isolation
+This would go on to consider the entire economy, and the analyst would get a better picture as this provides a holistic view of the whole economy.
+It would serve as a proxy for the risk of the whole economy than having to find out the risk inherent in each sector in isolation

 #2 – Helps Understanding Non-Diversifiable Risk